jwhitlock/mdn-archive-proto1/docs/MDN/Community/fa.md

  <dt class="landingPageList"><a href="/en-US/docs/MDN/Community/Doc_sprints">Doc sprints</a></dt>
  <dd class="landingPageList">This is a guide to organizing a documentation sprint.
 It contains advice and tips from people who have organized doc sprints, to help you in organizing one, too.</dd>
  <dt class="landingPageList"><a href="/en-US/docs/MDN/Community/Whats_happening">Follow what's happening</a></dt>
- <dd class="landingPageList">MDN is brought to you by the <a href="https://wiki.mozilla.org/MDN" class="external">Mozilla Developer Network community</a>.
+ <dd class="landingPageList">MDN is brought to you by the <a class="external" href="https://wiki.mozilla.org/MDN">Mozilla Developer Network community</a>.
 Here are some ways to that we share information about what we're doing.</dd>
 </dl>

 <dl>